 "Buffy, why are you protecting her?
 What's happened to you?"

 He looked down at his lost love, but all he saw were hard hazel eyes.
-He saw none of the love and devotion that always lit her eyes when she looked at him.
+He saw none of the love and devotion that normally lit her eyes when she looked at him.

 "Get over yourself, Angel.
 Tell them the rest, Lilah," she demanded.

 "Angel, just listen to what they have to say."
-Her voice was soft and soothing.
-He nodded his head like a robot.
+Her voice was soft and soothing, and he nodded his head like a robot.

 Buffy looked at Spike with a sparkle in her eyes.
 They smirked sharing the same thought.
 The great Angelus was no more than Queen C's trained puppy.
 She moved to stand closer to Spike, but slightly in front in him.
 He lit a cigarette, wanting nothing more than to grab Buffy and run from this place.
 But, she wanted to finish this with Angel, so he would help her do just that.